a-novel/quasar/README.md

 ## [Forms](https://github.com/a-novel/quasar/tree/master/src/forms)

-A list of component to use for building advanced form components.
+A list of components to use for building advanced form.

 # License